the-turing-way/the-turing-way/book/website/collaboration/shared-ownership/shared-ownership-challenges.md

 This is a two-pronged problem - in the immediate term it prevents the building up of effective user and developer communities who could help to improve the software and in the long term, it may mean that codes retire along with their owners.
 Many code suites, especially those using High-Performance Computing (HPC), those in long-established fields and legacy code more generally, are particularly prone to these problems of strong ownership and are resistant to attempts at democratisation.

-## Old or institutionally-funded projects
+## Old or Institute-Funded Projects

 While it may be easier to adopt a shared ownership model for new projects, especially those originating outside of established institutions, the process is hampered when working with old projects, or those new projects that arise within ingrained norms of research software.
 Research software is developed by individuals within research groups, which operate within an organisation or a regulated research environment.